Lebanese Premier League: Competition format

 There are 12 clubs in the Lebanese Premier League.
 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.

-Teams are ranked by total points, then head-to-head points, and then head-to-head goal difference.
-If still equal, the overall goal difference and then the overall goals scored are taken into consideration.
-If teams are still tied, disciplinary points are considered.
+Teams are ranked by total points, followed by head-to-head points and head-to-head goal difference.
+If still equal, overall goal difference and then overall goals scored are taken into consideration.
+If teams remain tied, disciplinary points are considered.

 Split

-Prior to the 2020–21 season, each club played the others twice (a double round-robin system), once at their home stadium and once at that of their opponents', for 22 games.
+Prior to the 2020–21 season, each club played the others twice, once at home and once away, for a total of 22 matches.

-Starting from the 2020–21 season, the league adopted a "split" system where each season is divided into two phases.
-In the initial phase, each club plays each other once, totaling 11 matchdays.
-Following this, the league splits into a "top six" and a "bottom six" section.
-In the 2020–21 season, clubs faced each team in their respective sections once more (5 additional matchdays).
-From 2021–22 to 2022–23, clubs faced each team in their section twice (10 additional matchdays).
-Since 2023–24, they play three times against each team in their section (15 additional matchdays).
-Points from the first phase carry over to the second, but from the 2022–23 season onward, the carried-over points are halved.
-The system has been viewed positively by various members of Lebanese football.
+Starting from the 2020–21 season, the league adopted a split system in which the season was divided into two phases.
+In the first phase, each club played each other once, for a total of 11 matches, before the league was divided into a top six and a bottom six.
+In 2020–21, clubs played each team in their respective section once more, while from 2021–22 to 2022–23 they played each team twice.
+From the 2023–24 season, each club played the other teams in its section three times.

+From the 2022–23 season, clubs carried over half of their points from the first phase into the second phase.